 Every year at the Seattle Fremont Fair, in a nearby parking lot, a collection of very weird cars appear.
 The Seattle Art Car blowout has been going on for many, many years now — and some of the cars are pretty…astonishing (choosing the right word is difficult in this case.)
 Whether you like some of them or not, you must admit that the owners of these creations have put a great amount of effort into such activities as turning a poor, plain, Subaru into a sort of creepy dental museum on wheels.
+I had to revise this post later to remove some unwanted code.
+So most cars I mention individually have a single image.
+But you can view a gallery of cars at the bottom of this post.

 The neighborhood into which we moved from a private, wooded, property came complete with HOA.
 The manual laid out for us, with badly Xeroxed images, the things which weren’t allowed in our yard: windmills, pink flamingos, gnomes.
 A big “no” symbol was emblazoned over the images — just in case we didn’t understand that these tacky decor could offend a neighbor.
 Something about this incited my husband to small rebellions — one of which was stealth-placing a bunch of miniscule gnomes throughout our property.
 Ten years later, I still find the occasional gnome lurking in a bush.